aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You think it’s a secret, but they know.
+> 🥠 Never do something halfway.
+If you do it w

-Last update: Mon Feb  3 05:09:01 2025
+Last update: Tue Feb  4 05:08:51 2025

 ### Let's play! 🎮